-NATALIE BARNHART, was named Director of Transportation Solutions and Chief Engineer in March, 2009.
+NATALIE BARNHART, was named Director of Transportation Solutions and Chief Engineer of the Department in March, 2009.
 She has spent the majority of her 20 year career in the Department's Construction division starting as a project engineer, then moving to Area Engineer, District Construction Engineer, and just prior to her recent promotion the Assistant Director of the South Construction Region.
-She has a

-Bachelor of Science Degree in Civil Engineering from Virginia Tech and Masters in Business Administration from the University of Delaware.
+She has a Bachelor of Science Degree in Civil Engineering from Virginia Tech and Masters in Business Administration from the University of Delaware.
 She is also a registered Professional Engineer.

 JENNIFER L. COHAN, became Director of the Division of Motor Vehicles in December 2007.
 Her State government career has spanned nearly 20 years.
 She has held an array of positions with the Division of Motor Vehicles.
 Ms. Cohan was also a Financial/Program Analyst and Program Manager of the Clean Water Program at DNREC.
 Most recently she was a Senior Legislative Analyst for the Delaware Legislature - Office of the Controller General.
-Ms. Cohan graduated summa cum laude from Wilmington University where she received a B.S.
-Degree in Business Management.
-She also received an M.S.
-Degree in Management - Public Administration from Wilmington University.
+Ms. Cohan graduated summa cum laude from Wilmington University where she received a Bachelor of Science Degree in Business Management.
+She also received a Master of Science Degree in Management - Public Administration from Wilmington University.

 MARTI DOBSON, Director of Technology and Support Services, joined the Department in July 2003.
 Ms. Dobson has over 30 years experience in Information Technology, including employment in both the public and private sector.
 She has worked in local and state government in the roles of government employee and consultant for the State of Tennessee; Kent County, Delaware; Northampton County, Pennsylvania; the City of Memphis, Tennessee; and the Metropolitan Government of Nashville and Davidson County, Tennessee.
-Ms. Dobson holds a BS Degree from Carson Newman College in Tennessee.
+Ms. Dobson holds a Bachelor of Science Degree from Carson Newman College in Tennessee.